 Welcome to your home away from home!
-The Mary Baldwin College for Women is a residential college program, which means that most students live in residence halls on campus or nearby houses or apartments, creating a dynamic community where ideas are shared, interests are pursued, and differences are explored.
+The Mary Baldwin College for Women and University College are residential programs, which means that most students live in dorms on campus or nearby houses or apartments, creating a dynamic community where ideas are shared, interests are pursued, and differences are explored.
 Our professional residence life staff, as well as student resident advisors and area directors, support students in making connections between living and learning as part of the full undergraduate experience.

 - Internet, cable TV, and telephone connections in each room

 - Desk, chair, and bed for each occupant

 - Common TV lounge area, study nooks, kitchen, and free laundry

 First-year students typically live in Spencer or Woodson residence hall (just steps away from Hunt Dining Hall), Tullidge, or the Program for the Exceptionally Gifted (PEG) Center.

 Spencer Residence Hall — named for Mary Baldwin’s fifth president — accommodates two resident advisors, a lounge, kitchen, and a community television set on each floor.
 Rooms feature dressers, closets, large overhead storage areas, and built-in sinks.
 The ground floor has a student lounge with vending machines, laundry, and offices for student organizations.
 A large semicircular porch is shaded by mature trees and overlooks front campus.
 See inside Spencer

 Built in 1966 as part of the Staunton Military Academy barracks, Tullidge is conveniently located by the parade grounds and Physical Activities Center — and a short walk to the rest of campus.
 Beginning in fall 2017, Tullidge will house women and men enrolled in fast-track programs within MBU’s University College.
 The residence hall features singles, doubles, and triples.
 All rooms have loft furniture.
 Laundry, kitchen, and vending facilities are on the first floor.